Business Model Canvas (BMC) explained including template

-The Business Model Canvas can be deployed as a strategy tool for the development of a new organization.
-Furthermore, it also analyses the (business) situation of an existing business.
+The BMC can be deployed as a strategy tool for the development of a new organization and business model innovation.
+It can also be used to analyse the (business) situation of an existing business.

 The Business Model Canvas was developed by the Swiss business model guru Alexander Osterwalder and management Information Systems professor Yves Pigneur.
 They defined nine categories for the Business Model Canvas which they refer to as the building blocks of an organization.